-In previous studies, the strategy of advertising using country image or product image can be effective in showing a favorable consumer response (Septianto, Japutra, Sung, & Seo, 2022).
-However, according to Holbrook and Hirschman, hedonic-utilitarian perspective is also very important in classifying consumers' perception of a product (Holbrook & Hirschman, 1982).
-Due to globalization, this topic has become very important in terms of marketing for companies.
+In previous studies, the strategy of advertising using a country image or product image can be effective in showing a favorable consumer response (Septianto et al., 2022).
+However, according to Holbrook and Hirschman, the hedonic-utilitarian perspective is also very important in classifying consumers' perceptions of a product (Holbrook & Hirschman, 1982).
+Due to globalization, this topic has become very important in terms of marketing for companies (Nielsen, 2018).
 Not only that, but companies need to also take into account the sustainability of their brand as 81% of global consumers feel that companies should be more sustainable ("Global Consumers Seek Companies That Care about Environmental Issues," 2018).
 This leads the researchers to the topic of the research which is sustainable marketing.
-This research was also inspired by Septianto's 2022 research of "The interaction effect of country-of-origin positioning and cultural distance on international advertising effectiveness: a construal level perspective."
+This research was also inspired by Septianto's 2022 research on "The interaction effect of country-of-origin positioning and cultural distance on international advertising effectiveness: a construal level perspective."
+(Amatulli et al., 2020)